 Nintendo Switch: combine power bank and energy saving

 Gambling on the bus, train or plane is one of the great additional benefits of Nintendo's innovative console.
-The switch still needs electricity, because at some point each battery will run out of juice.
-As a “mobile gamer”, having a power bank in your luggage is already helpful, but it is even better to combine energy-saving options and the use of a power bank.
-With the Nintendo Switch in particular, there are several tips that can have a positive effect on the battery life when on the move.
+The Switch still needs electricity, because at some point every battery will run out of juice.
+As a "mobile gamer" having a power bank in your luggage is already helpful, but it is even better to combine energy saving options and the use of a power bank.
+With the Nintendo Switch in particular, there are several tips for positively influencing the battery life when on the move.

 Clever gamers save energy even before the power bank has to be used, then fill up the empty battery and continue their adventure, taking into account the fun measures.
 In any case, users can do a lot for their extended gaming fun.